Magic Kingdom: Ang Alamat ng Damortis

 Magic Kingdom: Ang Alamat ng Damortis is a 1997 Philippine fantasy adventure film directed by Peque Gallaga and Lore Reyes.
 The film stars Jason Salcedo, Janus del Prado, Junell Hernando and Jun Urbano.
 It was one of the entries in the 1997 Metro Manila Film Festival, where it won as 3rd Best Picture.
 It marks the theatrical debut of Anne Curtis.

 It is a sequel to the 1996 film Magic Temple.

-The film is streaming online on YouTube.